-Having worked with almost 150 photographers (from all over the world) on their websites, I've recognized many ways in which the process can be improved.
-Let's explore some tips and tricks to have a great working relationship with your web-designer.
+Having worked with hundreds of photographers (from all over the world) on their websites, I’ve recognized many ways in which the process can be improved.
+Let’s explore some tips and tricks to have a great working relationship with your web-designer.

 Small disclaimer: as founder of ForegroundWeb, I do offer affordable web-design & development services for photographers and would be happy to give you a free quote if you need any help on a project!

 But my goal with this detailed article is to help you run your project smoothly, regardless of what designer you’ll be working with.
 Too many photographers have told me about awful experiences they’ve had in the past, the web-design service industry is clearly flawed.
 This is my humble attempt to improve things a little, to help you better manage your work relationship with your designer or developer.

 Working with a great designer can totally super-charge your photography business.
 But they are usually hard to find (or are too busy) or sometimes they still end-up performing poorly on your project for some reason.

 Download the free “Guidelines for working with a web-designer” PDF (along with many other resources) in the free Member Area: